 Wix is the ideal platform for creating digital products with minimal development costs and maximum functionality.
 Using various ready-made solutions from Wix, you can present and test products of any complexity.

-Millennials and Gen Z make their choices based on design.
-Design plays a huge role in the MVP philosophy as well.
-Speaking of design, we mean both the convenience and the general concept of the brand's visual strategy.
+Millennials and Gen Z make their choices based on design – it also plays a huge role in the MVP philosophy.
+(This covers both the user experience and the general concept of the brand's visual strategy.)